Darrenfisherlol/DataProject-FinancialAnalytics/README.md

 -  Navigate to the alerts tav to set up notifications for specific stock price changes, volume changes, and other market conditions.

 ---
-License
+### License
 FinFin is an open source data analytics product.
 Fell free to use any part! (haha show me what you can do!)

-Contact
+### Contact
-For questions, feedback, or support, please contact us at darren.nov@gmail.com.
+For questions, feedback, or support, please contact the team at https://www.linkedin.com/in/darrenafisher/.

-Thank you for using FinFin!
+### Thank you for using FinFin!